“Minibrains” and the Future of Drug Testing

-Minibrains sound like science fiction, but they have already led to new discoveries in the medical sciences.
 NPR recently reported on the efforts of scientists who are growing small and “extremely rudimentary versions of an actual human brain” by transforming human skin cells into neural stem cells and letting them grow into structures like those found in the human brain.
 These tissues are called cerebral organoids but are more popularly known as “minibrains.”
+While this may all sound like science fiction, their use has already led to new discoveries in the medical sciences.

 The impetus for developing cerebral organoids comes from the difficult situation imposed on research into brain diseases.
 It is difficult to model complex conditions like autism and schizophrenia using the brains of mice and other animals.
 Yet, there are also obvious ethical obstacles to experimenting on live human subjects.
 Cerebral organoids provide a way out of this trap because they present models more akin to the human brain.
 Already, they have led to notable advances.
 Cerebral organoids were used in research into how the Zika virus disrupts normal brain development.
 The potential to use cerebral organoids to test future therapies for such conditions as schizophrenia, autism, and Alzheimer’s Disease seems quite promising.